Lyn's The Biz!

 Gregory Peck dies at his home in Los Angeles on 12th June, aged 87.

-David Beckham is awarded an OBE in the Queen's birthday honours, just a few days before he signs for Real Madrid.
+David Beckham is awarded an OBE in the Queen's Birthday Honours.
+The Honours list is published on 14th June, just a few days before Beckham signs for Real Madrid.

 Dennis Thatcher dies on 26th June, aged 88.